8 Practical Tips To Stop Mindless Eating Forever

 8. Love Your Food

-Recruit all your five senses to play a part in your act of eating.
+Recruit all five senses to play a part in your act of eating.
 Savor the experience fully.

 Do not decide how much you will eat before you even start to eat.
 Let your experience unfold.
 Feel the food make you satiated.